pierrepo/mdner/README.md

 [2023-07-20 16:01:46,526] [INFO] Paraphrase processing with mbart model: 100%| Files found: 380
 ```

 Paraphrasing consists at keeping the context of the original text and reformulating it in another way.
 Here you will use the mBART model for paraphrasing.
 The execution time for paraphrasing depends on the model used.
 For mBART, this takes about 2.5 hours with the use of GPU.
+If no GPU is available, the paraphrasing phase could run with CPU only but it will take more time.

 A presentation of the annotation structure can be found on [ANNOTATIONS](https://github.com/pierrepo/mdner/blob/main/docs/ANNOTATIONS.md).